btnwtn/moovies/README.md

 refactor this.
 Actually, this would probably be replaced by a Redux implementation anyway.

+There's a strange bug with back button history on the MovieDetail page.
+Look into and fix this.

 ## Supported Browsers

 Because this is a technical demo I will be using `display: grid`.
 The app should